CSIRO-enviro-informatics/shacl-form/README.md

 value of this input field will be pre-filled and it will be disabled and set to readonly.
 This field will also be excluded from form validation.

+**sh:equals**
+This input field will be required to equal the referenced property.
+Note that unless the field is required, an empty field will be valid.

+**sh:disjoint**
+This input field will not be permitted to equal the referenced property.
+Note that unless the field is required, an empty field will be valid.

 **Other**
 *foaf:mbox*
 If a property requires a foaf:mbox predicate, the corresponding input field will have input type `email`.